 3. Describe whether, and to what extent, the collection of information involves the use of automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g. permitting electronic submission of responses, and the basis for the decision for adopting this means of collection.

-The public may access VA Form 40-10007, Application for Pre-Need Determination of Eligibility for Burial in a VA National Cemetery, online and submit completed forms along with supporting documents through email, US mail, or fax.
+The public may access VA Form 40-10007, Application for Pre-Need Determination of Eligibility for Burial in a VA National Cemetery, online and submit completed forms along with supporting documents through, US mail, or fax.
 The form can be made available in a hardcopy version for those who do not have access to the online form.